• Skip to primary navigation

 • Stir in the puree, followed by the sweet potato.

-3 tbsp tomato puree, 1 sweet potato
+3 tablespoon tomato puree, 1 sweet potato

 • Pour in the coconut milk and water, then drop in the thyme sprigs and bring to a simmer.